 where $\ef_\gamma$ for $\gamma \in H$ are the standard basis vectors in $\C[L'/L]$. \begin{Satz}[cf. Theorem \ref{IsoSubIn}] Assume that $L'/L$ possesses self-dual isotropic subgroups.
 Then $\C[L'/L]^{\SLZ}$ is spanned by the characteristic functions $v^H$ of self-dual isotropic subgroups $H$ of $L'/L$. \end{Satz} This result is mentioned but not shown for example in \cite[Theorem 1]{Skor08} and \cite{EhlSkor}.
 We give a proof by translating a similar result in the language of codes \cite[Theorem 5.5.7]{NRS} to our setup.

 In the general case, that is, for discriminant forms that not necessarily contain self-dual isotropic subgroups, \cite[Theorem 3.3]{EhlSkor} shows that the space of invariants can be defined over $\Z$ and \cite[Theorems 5.4 and 5.6]{Zemel2021} gives dimension formulas for the space of invariants in many cases.
-For arbitrary discriminant forms of odd level \cite{Müller21} gives a generating set of the space of invariants, which generalises our result, proving a conjecture of Scheithauer.
+For arbitrary discriminant forms \cite{Mueller22} gives a generating set of the space of invariants, which generalises our result, proving a conjecture of Scheithauer.

-We apply this description of the invariants explicitly to the orthogonal sum of two scaled hyperbolic planes $ L = L_{N,N'} = H(N) \oplus H(N')$, which is a lattice of signature \( (2,2) \).
+We apply this description of the invariants explicitly to the orthogonal sum of two rescaled hyperbolic planes.
+A hyperbolic plane $U$ is a lattice that is isomorphic to the lattice $\Z^2$ with quadratic form $Q((a,b)) = ab$.
+For a positive integer $N$ we denote by $U(N)$ a hyperbolic plane with quadratic form rescaled by $N$.
+For a divisor $N'$ of $N$ we consider the lattice $ L = L_{N,N'} = U(N) \oplus U(N')$, which is a lattice of signature \( (2,2) \).
+We denote its associated Weil representation by $\varrho_{N,N'}$.
 In order to simplify the presentation here, we stick to the case \(N' = 1\) for now.
 The self-dual subgroups of \(L'/L = (\Z/N\Z)^2 \) are of the form

 for divisors \(d\) of \(N\).
-As a consequence, we give a new proof of \cite[Lemma 3.2]{Ye2021}: \begin{Korollar}[cf. Corollary \ref{corBasis}] The vectors \( \{ v^{H_d} \colon d|N \} \) form a basis of the space of holomorphic modular forms of weight 0 with respect to the Weil representation \( \varrho_{L'/L} \) attached to the discriminant group \(L'/L\) of \(L\). . \end{Korollar}
+As a consequence, we give a new proof of \cite[Lemma 3.2]{Ye2021}: \begin{Korollar}[cf. Corollary \ref{corBasis}] The vectors \( \{ v^{H_d} \colon d|N \} \) form a basis of the space of holomorphic modular forms of weight 0 with respect to \( \varrho_{N,1} \). \end{Korollar}